-I absolutely love the holidays season and Thanksgiving has always been a huge holiday in my family.
+I grew up with a lot of Thanksgiving traditions.
+It’s always been a huge holiday in my family.
 When I was growing up in south Florida the one big vacation we took every single year was to West Virginia to spend Thanksgiving with my Dad’s family.
 The memories are still so real it feels like it all just happened yesterday.
 While we were there I would work word search puzzles and read celebrity magazines with my grandma.
 We would all hang out in the kitchen while my grandma made her famous biscuits & gravy and my mom, sister and I worked on other dishes.
 My Dad, brother, and the other men would go out to the farm and spend a few days hunting.

 On Thanksgiving Day we all came together for dinner and football.
 We built bonfires, roasted marshmallows and had an amazing holiday.
 I loved it!